hugo-toha/guides/content/posts/configuration/skills-section/skills-section.md

 - name: Linux
   icon: "images/skills/linux.png"
-  summary: "Using as main operating system.
+  summary: "Using as the main operating system.
 Capable of writing bash/shell scripts."

 - name: Git
   icon: "images/skills/git.png"
-  summary: "Experienced with git based development.
+  summary: "Experienced with git-based development.
 Mostly, use Github.
-Also have experience in working with GitLab."
+Also, have experience in working with GitLab."

 - name: C++
   icon: "images/skills/c++.png"